bazhdarrzgar/30_Days_Of_Python/20_Day_Python_package_manager/20_python_package_manager.md

 >>> import pandas
 ```

-This section is not about numpy nor pandas, here we are trying to learn how to install packages and how to import them.
-If it is needed, we will talk about different packages in other sections.

 Let us import a web browser module, which can help us to open any website.
 We do not need to install this module, it is already installed by default with Python 3.
 For instance if you like to open any number of websites at any time or if you like to schedule something, this _webbrowser_ module can be used.

 ```py